 Agar agar powder is essentially a plant-based form of gelatin, so the best way to replace it is to use another type of thickening agent.
 Since it’s the key ingredient that will decide whether your recipe turns out liquidy or firm, it’s an ingredient that you shouldn’t skip in a recipe.

 If you’re reading this, it’s probably because you don’t have any agar powder on hand.
 If you’re wondering what to replace agar agar with, you’ve come to the right place.
-Luckily, there are many agar agar substitutes that are easier to find than agar powder.
+Luckily, there are many vegan agar agar substitutes that are easier to find than agar powder.

 How to substitute agar agar will largely depend on whether the recipe calls for agar powder or agar flakes.
-Here is an overview of the best agar agar substitutes:
+Here is an overview of the best vegan agar agar substitutes:

 Cornstarch is the most readily available agar agar powder substitute.
 In fact, you probably already have some sitting in your cupboard.
 Since it’s derived from corn grains, cornstarch is also gluten free.